-- To get the most out of this class, you are being asked to purchase the book Four Portraits, One Jesus and read the chapter for that week.
+- To get the most out of this class, you are being asked to purchase the book Four Portraits, One Jesus hard copy and read the chapter for that week.
 One chapter per class session will be covered.
 Please bring the book to class.
 (Couples are free to share.)
 Optional: I highly recommend the workbook as well, which can be found here.
 It’s not required, but I think it could be helpful to you in preparing you for each class.

 - You must be willing to attend the majority of the class sessions (obviously, you may need to miss some, which is totally understandable, but the full benefit for this class will come when the majority of the people are able to attend the majority of the time).

 If you are interested in signing up, please contact Eric (eric at mrm dot org) and register for the class.
 Again, we are limiting this class to 20.
 First come, first served.